salvatorecampagna/CarND/term1/project2_traffic_sign_classifier/writeup.md

 ***Provide a basic summary of the data set and identify where in your code the summary was done.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.***

-The Python code providing basic summary of the data is contained in the 3rd and 4th code cells of the Jupyter notebook.
-I first reported the shapes of the datasets, in such a way to understand how datasets are organized and how many samples are available for training, validation and testing of the classifier.
+The Python code providing basic summary of the data is contained in the 3rd code cell of the Jupyter notebook.
+I reported the shapes of the datasets, in such a way to understand how datasets are organized and how many samples are available for training, validation and testing of the classifier.

 Summary statistics of the traffic signs data set:

-+ The size of training set is 34799
++ The size of the training set is 34799
-+ The size of test set is 12630
++ The size of the test set is 12630
 + The shape of a traffic sign image is 32 x 32 pixels
 + The number of unique classes/labels in the data set is 43